jvandebelt/stc1000p-greenhouse/README.md

 * Pr3: Heat-loving plants (24 and 12 degrees) Feb 21 till end May - 10 hrs 15 mins daylight to start

 * Pr4: Overwintering crops Sep 18 to Nov 18 - 12 hrs 31 mins daylight to start and reduce daylight

+The last value in the temperature profile (dh9) is now used to keep track of how many repititions (i.e. days) the profile has run for.
+This can be checked in the profile settings.